UMSL's Definition of Teaching Effectiveness

 Sustained teaching effectiveness requires refinement through analysis, constructive and continuous feedback, reflection, and professional development.
 Effective teaching is strengthened by institutional resources, programs, and collegial support and is documented and assessed by outcomes as established by departments and instructors incorporating feedback from students, peers, and self-reflection.

 We are proud of the strong tradition of teaching excellence at the University of Missouri–St. Louis.
-However, teaching assessment at UMSL and across the University of Missouri System currently ranges in clarity and specificity within and across academic units.
+However, teaching assessment at UMSL and across the University of Missouri System was found to range in clarity and specificity within and across academic units.
 Teaching that excels in achieving effective student learning must be assessed and rewarded in ways reflecting its high priority to the university, our faculty, and most importantly, our students.
-Moreover, resources and mechanisms for rewarding excellent teaching on our campus are limited and inconsistent.
+Moreover, resources and mechanisms for rewarding excellent teaching on our campus were found to be limited and inconsistent.
 UMSL faculty and other instructional staff deserve a comprehensive, clear, and meaningful process for evaluating their teaching as it pertains to their own professional development goals and opportunities for continuous improvement, tenure, promotion, merit, recognition, and other outcomes.

-To align with a more meaningful recognition and reward structure for distinction in teaching, together with the other institutions in the UM System, we are excited to announce that UMSL is advancing on a path to creating a comprehensive method for measuring teaching effectiveness.
-In consultation with the Center for Teaching & Learning, the Faculty Senate Academic Advisory Committee, the Faculty Senate Educational Outcomes Committee, and other stakeholders, the Office of the Provost has convened a Teaching Effectiveness Taskforce to leverage the foundational work previously started by the then-Intercampus Faculty Council (IFC), and where appropriate, adapt successful implementation models from peer institutions.
+To align with a more meaningful recognition and reward structure for distinction in teaching, together with the other institutions in the UM System, in 2020 it was announced that UMSL was advancing on a path to creating a comprehensive method for measuring teaching effectiveness.
+In consultation with the Center for Teaching & Learning, the Faculty Senate Academic Advisory Committee, the Faculty Senate Educational Outcomes Committee, and other stakeholders, the Office of the Provost convened a Teaching Effectiveness Taskforce to leverage the foundational work previously started by the then-Intercampus Faculty Council (IFC), and where appropriate, adapt successful implementation models from peer institutions.

-The Teaching Effectiveness Taskforce has four main goals:
+The 2020-2023 Teaching Effectiveness Taskforce had four main goals:

-To accomplish these goals, the Taskforce will ground its approach in the research literature on best practices and examples from peer and aspirational institutions, relying on the expertise and ingenuity of our own excellent instructors.
-A campus-wide dialogue is necessary to solicit input from faculty and instructional staff at all levels who will be affected directly by any policy changes.
+To accomplish these goals, the Taskforce grounded its approach in the research literature on best practices and examples from peer and aspirational institutions, relying on the expertise and ingenuity of our own excellent instructors.
+A campus-wide dialogue was necessary to solicit input from faculty and instructional staff at all levels affected directly by any policy changes.

 Name |